mohsyed04/mohsyed04/README.md

 # 💫 About Me:
-Hi 👋<br><br>I am a Software Engineer💻  experienced in building scalable systems in Linux environments using Python and C.
+Hi 👋<br><br>I am a Software Engineer💻 experienced in building high performance & scalable systems in Linux environments using Python and C.

 ## 🌐 Socials: